Kadia-IVA/kadia/docs/potential_errors/context_conflict.rst

 Solution
 ---------
-Run only trusted skills (i. e. we need to implement skill installation system) Sort them by some score.
-The score must be calculated by using global run counts and this user run counts.
+Sort skills by some score.
+The score must be calculated by using global run counts and this user run counts along with the user history